 - Social activities attended by a wide range of people from the department

 - Departmental meetings that are genuine discussions and not merely administrative routines

 Adapted from Gerry Mullins and Neville Marsh of the University of Adelaide, and the University of Oxford’s Intellectual climate tool.

 As graduate students and postdoctoral fellows, finding not only the time but also a collaborative space to engage in activities can be challenging, but it is often done.

 Other student- and/or faculty-led strategies for engaging in academic communities include:

 - Writing groups – Students meet on a regular basis to discuss and give feedback on their work.
 This can be done in person or through online communication tools like Skype.
-See also the McGill Writing Centre, which offers workshops, non-credit courses, and individualized tutoring for graduate students.
+See also Graphos, which offers workshops, peer writing groups, non-credit writing and oral communication courses, and a one-on-one tutorial service for graduate students.

 - Journal clubs or reading groups – Regular meetings encourage critical thinking about selected journals or other academic literature.
 See, for example, the Institute for Comparative Law and IPLAI.

 - Student seminars or mock conferences – They offer an opportunity to present in front of a local audience and get feedback.
 For an example, follow up with the Education Graduate Students Society (EGSS).

 How can supervisees work together to meet more collective needs?